alexlichtenberger/dotfiles/README.md

 1. Clone this repository and `cd` into it.
 2. Install the software in [Software Links](#software-links)
 3. Install remaining packages using the following brew commands:
-   1. `brew install stow neovim lazygit uv oh-my-posh ripgrep fd bat zellij thefuck z tlrc tree-sitter-cli zsh`
+   1. `brew install stow neovim lazygit uv oh-my-posh ripgrep fd bat zellij thefuck zoxide tlrc tree-sitter-cli zsh fzf`
    2. `brew install --cask font-fira-code-nerd-font`
 4. Change default shell from bash with `echo "$(which zsh)" | sudo tee -a /etc/shells` and then `chsh -s "$(which zsh)"`
    1. It might help as this point to `export $SHELL="$(which zsh)"` as well.